Jumps in speeds of hereditary properties in finite relational languages: introduction

 \subsection{Notation and outline}

 We now give an outline of the paper.
 In Section \ref{sec:eu} we deal with the polynomial/exponential case, i.e. case (1) of Theorem \ref{thm:mainthm}.
 Specifically, we define the class of \emph{basic} hereditary properties, and show the speed of any basic $\calH$ has the form appearing in case (1) of Theorem \ref{thm:mainthm}.
 In Section \ref{sec:tb} we prove counting dichotomies for a restricted class of properties called \emph{totally bounded properties}, which generalize bounded degree graph properties.
-In Section \ref{sec:ma} we define mutually algebraic properties.
-We show non-mutually algebraic properties fall into cases (4) or (5), then prove counting dichotomies for mutually algebraic properties by showing they can be seen as ``unions'' of finitely many totally bounded properties, after an appropriate change in language.
-In Section \ref{sec:oscillate}, we generalize an example from \cite{BBW2} to show that for all $r\geq 2$, there are hereditary properties of $r$-uniform hypergraphs whose speeds oscillate between functions near the upper and lower bounds of the penultimate range
+In Section \ref{sec:ma} we define mutually algebraic properties, and prove counting dichotomies for mutually algebraic properties by showing they are controlled by finitely many totally bounded properties, after an appropriate change in language.
+We then show non-mutually algebraic properties fall into cases (3) or (4).
+In Section \ref{sec:oscillate}, we generalize an example from \cite{BBW2} to show that for all $r\geq 2$, there are hereditary properties of $r$-uniform hypergraphs whose speeds oscillate between functions near the upper and lower bounds of the penultimate range.

 We spend the rest of this subsection fixing notation and definitions.
 We have attempted to include sufficient information here so that the reader with a only a basic knowledge of first-order logic could read this paper.